Gedeon Dagan: Scientific publications

 (cited more than 2700 times according to Google Scholar) serves also as a graduate text book.

-ISI has identified him as one of the 250 most cited scientists in the fields of Engineering and Ecology/Environment.
+ISI has identified him as one of the 250 most cited scientists in the fields of engineering and ecology/environment.

-Public Professional Activity
+Public professional activity

-Gedeon Dagan served as associate editor of a few international journals: Water Resources Research, Vadose Zone Journal, Journal of Hydrology, Journal of Contaminant Hydrology, Stochastic Hydrology and Hydraulics, Journal of Hydraulics Research, Multiscale Modeling and Simulation.
+Dagan served as associate editor of a few international journals: Water Resources Research, Vadose Zone Journal, Journal of Hydrology, Journal of Contaminant Hydrology, Stochastic Hydrology and Hydraulics, Journal of Hydraulics Research, Multiscale Modeling and Simulation.

 He lectured at tens of international meetings and was among the organizers of an Unesco Symposium in Paris (1996) and an advanced workshop in Monte Verita, Ascona (2010).